 At one point, I went through all of my accounts to see how much I’m paying.
 Depending on the bill, I contacted them to review my bill and try to reduce it.
 It doesn’t hurt to ask.
 In some cases changes could be made, discounts applied, and even credits were given.
 It’s definitely worth the extra time spent doing this.
 Since that’s done, I just keep an eye on the bills to see if there’s any changes.

 - Subscriptions Add Up Quickly :

 Check your receipts for errors and verify that your coupons were used.
 I absolutely hate doing this, I really do.
 I shouldn’t have to, but I have found so many mistakes that were costing me money.
 If I notice it at the time, I’ll have them fix it.
 If I’m already home, I’ll call the store right away to tell them.
-The next time I go in, they usually refund the money to me.
+The next time I go in, they refund the money to me.
 Also, don’t forget to scan your receipts to get even more cash back.
-More info on the Savings Tips page.
+There’s more info about this on the Savings Tips page.

-From what I’m hearing, either you’re all about coupons or you just don’t care.
-To get the most out of them, use coupons on sales items and buy multiples.
-On top of that, you can pay with a card that gives cash back and then scan your receipt for even more money back.
-See more like this on the Savings Tips page.
+Coupons can be a bit of extra work, but they are worth it.
+To get the most out of them, use coupons on sales items and stock up.
+You can also pay with a card that gives cash back, and then scan your receipt for even more money back.
+See more like this in the Coupons section of the Savings Tips page.

 There’s no shame if you need the extra help.
 That’s what it’s there for and a lot more people use it than you realize.
 Find out if you qualify for any assistance programs in your area.
 I can’t vouch for anywhere else, but I know that in Pennsylvania you can get food stamps, heating assistance, rental and home owner rebates, health insurance, and more.
 It goes according to household size and income.

 I hope this helps.
 Again, they are things that I have personally done that have helped me.